Skip to the content.

 This track focuses on recognizing human actions from multi-modal data sources.
 The dataset for this track contains 2500 multi-modal videos (2000 for training and 500 for test) spanning across 20 action classes.

-This workshop sets awards for the top three of each track, 2 best research paper awards and 2 Best solution paper awards.
+Note: The Top-3 teams in each track are required to submit a workshop paper describing their respective solutions.
+This workshop sets awards for the Top-3 of each track, 2 best research paper awards and 2 Best solution paper awards.

 Important Dates